ronnieholm/Backend-web-programming-course-spring-2015/Source/Exercises/Exercise05/README.md

 ready, see the result by uncommenting the statement that prints the value of the variable.

-Statement are uncommented by removing the initial pair of slashes:
+Statements are uncommented by removing the initial pair of slashes:

 Change